maravandermeulen/heritability-social-brain/README.md

 ### Data access

-All data from this publication that can safely shared can be found in the DATA directory of this repository.
+Data that was used to generate the results and figures in the publication can be found in the DATA directory of this repository.
+Raw data can be accessed at [insert link Dataverse publication package].

-The European General Data Protection Regulation (GDPR) prevents us from uploading raw MRI data as this could compromise the privacy of research participants.
-For additional information please contact Mara van der Meulen: m.van.der.meulen@fsw.leidenuniv.nl
+Note that the European General Data Protection Regulation (GDPR) prevents us from sharing raw MRI data as this could compromise the privacy of research participants.
+For additional information please contact Mara van der Meulen at m.van.der.meulen@fsw.leidenuniv.nl

 <div id="materials"></div>